okta/okta-oidc-js/packages/oidc-middleware/README.md

 * **response_type** - Defaults to `code`
 * **scope** - Defaults to `openid`, which will only return the `sub` claim.
 To obtain more information about the user, use `openid profile`.
 For a list of scopes and claims, please see [Scope-dependent claims](https://developer.okta.com/standards/OIDC/index.html#scope-dependent-claims-not-always-returned) for more information.
 * **routes** - Allows customization of the generated routes.
 See [Customizing Routes](#customizing-routes) for details.
+* **maxClockSkew** - Defaults to 120.
+This is the maximum difference allowed between your server's clock and Okta's in seconds.
+Setting this to 0 is not recommended, because it increases the likelihood that valid jwts will fail verification due to `nbf` and `exp` issues.

 ### oidc.router